d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

   ### User privilege
 Some users can be given administrator privliges which allow total access of an asset.
 For example, in a website administrators can access the data base.
   ### Malware
 Malware or viruses are malicious software that tries to steal information or block access to the user to certain functions for economic reasons.
 Spyware are a type of virus that retrievs passwords, tokens and personal information and sends it to a server without being seen by the user.
 Then a hacker can use that information and sell it on the darkweb, or blackmail the user.
+Ransomware blocks the users' access to the their files or computer to ask for a ransom.
+Trojan

   ### System log